 You might know the basics of eating on a budget: Cook at home as much as possible, buy foods when they’re in season and purchase certain items in bulk.

 Well, it isn’t true!
-You just have to know what to buy in order to save and shed some pounds at the same time.
+You just have to know what to buy in order to save money and shed some pounds at the same time.

 A study published in the New England Journal of Medicine in 2011 discovered the foods linked with weight loss included fruits, vegetables, nuts, whole grains and yogurt.

-Meanwhile, weight gain was related to consuming potato chips, potatoes, sugar-sweetened beverages, unprocessed red meats and processed meats.
+The study also found that weight gain was related to consuming potato chips, potatoes, sugar-sweetened beverages, unprocessed red meats and processed meats.

 8 Cheap And Healthy Foods